-1. Francis Greenway – arrived in Sydney in 1814 because his friends apparently told him to plead guilty to forging a document when he went bankrupt.
+Francis Greenway arrived in Sydney in 1814.
+His friends apparently told him to plead guilty to forging a document when he went bankrupt.
 Always good to have your friends around you.
 Francis Greenway didn’t really do too badly for a convict as it wasn’t long before his architectural skills were soon noticed.
 Some of his work includes The Government House and St, James’s Church both in Sydney.
 For a man who survived transportation across the globe, he died in his bed of typhoid.

 Mary Wade is considered to be one of Australias founding mothers who at the time of her death had 300 descendants.
 One of her most famous descendants is former Australian Prime Minister, Kevin Rudd!
 You can learn more about Mary Wade in Canberra at The National Library of Australia.

-3. John ‘Red’ Kelly – was sent to Tasmania for seven years for stealing two pigs, apparently.
+John Kelly was sent to Tasmania for seven years for stealing two pigs, apparently.
 When released, John Kelly stayed in Australia and is famous for being the father of Ned Kelly.
 You can find out more about Ned Kelly at the Ned Kelly Museum in Glenrowan, Victoria.

-4. Mary Bryant – was arrested for highway robbery although it sounds a lot more impressive than it actually was by all accounts.
+Mary Bryant was arrested for highway robbery although it sounds a lot more impressive than it actually was.
 She was famous for being one of the first people to escape the penal colony that she was in with her husband and children by stealing a governor’s boat and sailing off to Timor.
 The family were eventually found out to be convicts and put back on a boat to Britain where her entire family perished.
 Mary however, randomly managed to make it back to Britain where a bit of publicity ensured that she spent one more year in prison before being pardoned.

 “You prisoners of New South Wales,